SEO & Visibility

 • Short, clear sentences

-This approach aligns with modern AI copywriting techniques and better prompt writing.
+This approach aligns with modern AI copywriting techniques and writing better prompts.

 Featured snippets are voice search gold.
-To achieve position zero:
+To claim position zero:

 • Answer specific questions in 40-60 words